 This series documents the monitoring of enrolled students status, history, and grades within the academic department or school.
 This series may include, but is not limited to: advising records; grade reports, disputes, and change records; records documenting participation in special academic programs; requests to change major or minor; application and placement in joint degree programs; request for, and approval of, independent study and study abroad courses; transfer credit evaluations; requests to change colleges; academic action authorizations for dismissal or suspension; and graduation checklist.

-Records that document claims made by Emory employees for occupational injuries, accidents, or illnesses; insurance coverage and related reimbursement issues; and safety analysis and compliance inspections.
-File may include report of accident records; Occupational Safety and Health Administration (OSHA); incident logs; employer payroll reports; hearing transcripts; notices of claim disposition; determination orders; opinions and orders; appeal letters; claim adjustment documentation; medical reports; cost statements; correspondence; and other related records.
+This series documents claims made by faculty and staff for occupational injuries, accidents, or illnesses, including workers compensation claims not related to hazardous or toxic material exposure.
+This series may include, but is not limited to: workers compensation accident reports; Occupational Safety and Health Administration (OSHA); incident logs; employer payroll reports; hearing transcripts; notices of claim disposition; determination orders; opinions and orders; appeal letters; claim adjustment documentation; medical reports; cost statements; records of insurance coverage and reimbursement; and reports of safety analysis and compliance inspections.

 Records that document the efforts to collect unpaid accounts.
 Records may include collection letters, notices, letters of transmittal, bankruptcy records, and other related records.